Skip to content

 What heightens the possibility of injury or death on a snowmobile in Michigan?

 The number of injuries and fatalities comes as no surprise.
-With 189,096 registered snowmobiles in 2017, Michigan is ranked in third place for the most registered snowmobiles (lead by Wisconsin (211,410) and Minnesota (196, 687).
+With over 200,000 registered snowmobiles as of 2023, Michigan now ranks second in the nation for the most registered snowmobiles (led only by Minnesota with approximately 210,000 registrations).
 On average, snowmobilers put 1,210 miles on their machines during the season.
-The State of Michigan has 6,500 signed and maintained snowmobile trails.
-This results in over $1 billion dollars of economic impact for the benefit of the State of Michigan, its businesses and riders.
+The State of Michigan maintains approximately 6,500 miles of signed and groomed snowmobile trails.
+This results in over $1.4 billion dollars of economic impact for the benefit of the State of Michigan, its businesses and riders.

 Snowmobile accidents create some of the more extreme injuries.